Leafwing-Studios/fop-rules/docs/rules/narrative-mechanics/ideals.md

 ## Sanctity

 Sanctity is the belief that some things or actions are abhorrent and others are essential.
-You might believe that morality is absolute, or that there is some natural order of things.
+You might believe that morality is absolute, certain things are truly worthy of reverence or that there is some natural order of things.
 On a personal level, you might have a ritual you have to do every day or a food you have to avoid and you find self-worth in staying true to your convictions.

 A character who believes very strongly in Sanctity might have a powerful sense of right and wrong, but be hostile to those who hold differing opinions about something that's important to them.

-By contrast, a character who does not care at all about Sanctity might be willing to take steps to do what's necessary in the momenet, but recklessly break taboos in the process.
+By contrast, a character who does not care at all about Sanctity might be willing to take steps to do what's necessary in the moment, but recklessly break taboos in the process.